< Free Resources

 Leases: Lessee Accounting Explained – Lessees must record (nearly) all leases on the balance sheet in accordance with ASC 842 Leases.
 However, the subsequent accounting for leases by lessees differs depending on the classification.
 Take a trip with GAAP Dynamics as we explore the accounting for leases from the lessee’s perspective with this interactive, fun, and example-based eLearning course!Lease accounting has recently gone through a major over-haul with big impacts to entities in all industries…especially if that entity is the lessee in a lease contract!
 This CPE-eligible, eLearning course (1.5 CPE) uses video, interactivity, and detailed examples to explore all facets of lease accounting for lessees under ASC 842 Leases.
 Are you ready to jump on board the Leasing Express?

 Leases: Lessor Accounting Explained – Lease accounting has recently gone through a major overhaul with big impacts to entities in all industries.
 While the guidance for lessor accounting didn’t change significantly, it has always been a complex topic – and that certainly did not change!
 This CPE-eligible, eLearning course (1.5 CPE) uses audio, interactivity, and detailed examples to explore all facets of lease accounting for lessors, including the accounting considerations for sales-type, direct financing, and operating leases.
-The online course also discusses how ASC 842 may be impacted by standards, like ASC 606 Revenue from Contracts with Customers.
+The online course also discusses how other standards impact ASC 842, like ASC 606 Revenue from Contracts with Customers.
 Are you ready to zoom through the Lessor racetrack?

-Leases: Changes After The Commencement Date – You’ve got the lease recorded on the balance sheet under ASC 842, but you’re not done.
+Leases: Changes After The Commencement Date – You’ve got the lease recorded on the balance sheet under ASC 842.
+You’re not done there!
 You need to be on the lookout for certain events that occur after the lease commencement date that may require you to reassess key estimates and judgments about leases, as well as to remeasure lease payments.
 A lease modification is one such event, but it’s not the only one!
 Don’t panic!
 This CPE-eligible, eLearning course (1.0 CPE) covers these things, as well as walks you through the accounting for lease modifications and terminations by both lessees and lessors.
 And, as always, there are plenty of examples and activities to keep you engaged!

 We’ve bundled all these eLearning courses into a US GAAP leases course collection for big savings!

 Leases: Overview of IFRS 16 – To reflect the economic reality of such transactions, IFRS 16 Leases requires lessees to record nearly all leases on their balance sheets.
 But how?
-In this CPE-eligible (1.5 CPE), eLearning course you’ll learn not only how to identify leases within the scope of IFRS 16, but also how to record them on the balance sheet by determining the lease term, lease payments, and discount rate.
+In this CPE-eligible (1.5 CPE), eLearning course you’ll learn how to identify leases within the scope of IFRS 16.
+You’ll also learn how to record them on the balance sheet.
+This includes determining the lease term, lease payments, and discount rate.
 The course concludes with an overview of the accounting for leases by both lessees and lessors.
 Whether you’re responsible for financial reporting or auditing financial statements under IFRS, this course is a must for the international accountant!

 Leases: Lessee Accounting and Application Issues – IFRS 16 Leases requires lessees to record nearly all leases on their balance sheets.
 But how?
-In this CPE-eligible (1.0 CPE), eLearning course you’ll learn how to record them on the balance sheet, both initially and throughout the lease arrangement.
+In this CPE-eligible (1.0 CPE), eLearning course you’ll learn how to record them on the balance sheet.
+This includes initial recognition and throughout the lease arrangement.
 The course concludes with considerations you need to understand if there are changes to the lease arrangement after the commencement date.
 Whether you’re responsible for financial reporting or auditing financial statements under IFRS, this course is a must for the international accountant!

 We’ve bundled all these eLearning courses into an IFRS leases course collection for big savings!